Program Goals and Components

 - GOAL 3: Candidates will analyze and evaluate professional development required to affect high achievement of all participants in the organization.

 - GOAL 4: Candidates will demonstrate dispositions necessary to create collaborative communities.

 - GOAL 5: Candidates will analyze and evaluate data for trends, problems, and implications in planning and implementation of programs.

 - Interdisciplinary Foundations Core Courses In the first two years, students take a rigorous core curriculum that covers leadership theory; quantitative and qualitative research methods; management of complex organizations with attention to power, politics, culture, and influence; diversity and social justice; policy analysis and development; strategic resource allocation and development; program evaluation, and research proposal development.
 Transfer courses will typically not be accepted in this category.
 The ED 895 Dissertation Proposal course is a foundation core course that will be taken during the first semester of the third year.

-In the third year, in consultation with the student's academic advisor, students specialize in at least one cognate area of interest such as educational leadership, educational technology, business administration, health administration, higher education administration, public health, nonprofit administration, evaluation and assessment, history, or another interest proposed by the student.
+In the third year, in consultation with the student's academic advisor, students specialize in at least one cognate area of interest such as educational leadership, educational technology, business administration, health administration, higher education administration, public health, nonprofit administration, evaluation and assessment, counseling, history, or another interest proposed by the student.
 Many of the cognate choices are available 100% online; however, there are face-to-face options.
 In some cases, the cognate selection may also support add-ons to current professional licensure or certification.
 Previous graduate coursework, related to the leadership cognate areas, that has not been used as a part of another degree program, endorsement, or certification may also be considered for transfer credit (up to a maximum of 12 hours).
 Extending previous graduate coursework that may or may not have been used previously in an advanced degree may be possible via independent study work or a special topics seminar (for a maximum of 6 credit hours) with approval by the academic advisor and program director.